 Your Randomly-Generated Corporate Gibberish:

-What does the buzzword "re-sizing" really mean?
+What does the standard industry commonly-accepted term "implementation" really mean?

 In association with Amazon.com